Get Your Q4 OKRs Ready in Minutes — and Finish the Year Strong

-This guide walks you through a proven quarterly OKR planning workflow that companies use to keep teams on track and hitting ambitious goals.
+Quarterly OKR planning should fix those problems - but only if it’s done with a clear, repeatable process.
+This guide walks you through a proven quarterly OKR planning workflow that helps companies align teams, stay focused, and consistently hit ambitious goals.

 Step 1 – Preparation (1–2 Weeks Before the Quarter Starts)